Lavender (Ted Lasso): Plot

-During the new episode of Lust Conquers All, Jamie (Phil Dunster) is voted off the show.
-He tries to re-join Manchester City F.C., but they are not interested in accepting him for leaving the club for Lust Conquers All.
-He is also considered "risky" due to his arrogant nature behind and on the camera.
+After being evicted from Lust Conquers All, Jamie (Phil Dunster) is shocked to discover that Manchester City F.C. is not interested in him returning to the club after he left the club for Lust Conquers All.
+He is also considered "a liability" by other teams due to his arrogant nature with the club and on the camera.

 With Higgins (Jeremy Swift) hiring Sharon (Sarah Niles) for the season, Ted (Jason Sudeikis) tries to befriend her, although she is more interested in seeing his coaching methods.
-Meanwhile, Roy (Brett Goldstein) is disheartened when the girls' team loses a championship.
-Returning to the apartment, he finds Keeley (Juno Temple) masturbating to his retirement announcement, which upsets him.
+Meanwhile, Roy (Brett Goldstein) is disheartened when the girls' team he is coaching loses a championship.
+Returning to the apartment, he finds Keeley (Juno Temple) masturbating to his emotional retirement announcement, which upsets him.
 She finally convinces him to accept a part-time job as a Sky Sports commentator.

-Jamie meets with Ted at a bar, hoping to get back at AFC Richmond.
-When questioned by Ted, Jamie reveals that he left Manchester City because he wanted to anger his demanding father.
+Jamie meets with Ted at the pub, hoping to get back with AFC Richmond.
+When questioned by Ted, Jamie reveals that he left Manchester City because he wanted to annoy his demanding father.
 Even though Ted understands his situation, he says he cannot let him re-join the team, which Jamie accepts.
-Their encounter is photographed by some fans at the bar, with the public believing that Ted was bringing Jamie back to the club.
+Their encounter is photographed and posted by some fans, making the team believe that Ted was bringing Jamie back.
 During training, Sam (Toheeb Jimoh) refuses to properly train, believing that Jamie will return despite his bullying.
-Ted reaffirms that Jamie is not returning to the club.
-Still, he talks with Higgins, Beard (Brendan Hunt) and Nate (Nick Mohammed) about bringing him back, feeling he deserves a second chance.
-Higgins supports the decision, but Beard and Nate oppose to his return.
+Ted tells him that Jamie is not returning to the club.
+Still, he talks with Higgins, Beard (Brendan Hunt) and Nate (Nick Mohammed) about bringing Jamie back, feeling he deserves a second chance.
+Higgins supports the decision, but Beard and Nate oppose his return.

-During his first day at Sky Sports, Roy causes problems with the executives for the use of heavy cursing on live television.
-In contrast, the audience reception is far more positive for his honesty.
+During his first day at Sky Sports, Roy causes problems with his use of heavy cursing on live television.
+In contrast, the audience is far more positive about his honesty.
 This motivates the network to ask him to return, with Roy admitting that he enjoyed the job.
-At night, Ted talks with Sharon, who notes that their 8-tie streak should be a concern for Ted and he must consider what is the best choice for the club.
+At night, Ted talks with Sharon, who notes that their eight-tie streak should be a concern for Ted and he must consider what is the best choice for the club.
 The next day, to the club's surprise, Jamie shows up for training, having been accepted by Ted.

 Development

+Title

+The episode's title is a reference to rock band Marillion's classic 1985 song "Lavender".